The tests can be configured by selecting the Custom Scan Option.

 2. Active checks

 Check for vulnerable parameters that might give access to sensitive information.
-The engine crawls the target application, then it sends various inputs into the parameters of the pages and looks for specific web vulnerabilities such as SQL Injection, Cross-Site Scripting, Local File Inclusion, OS Command Injection.
+The engine crawls the target application, then it sends various inputs into the parameters of the pages and looks for specific web vulnerabilities such as SQL Injection, Cross-Site Scripting, Local File Inclusion, and OS Command Injection.

 2.1 Cross-Site Scripting - XSS

 The XSS test will try to detect if the application is vulnerable to Cross-Site Scripting by injecting XSS payloads and analyzing the response.
+This test is one of our more complex tests that uses a real browser to validate that a javascript payload was triggered.

 2.2 SQL Injections